Fiori-Tracker/fioritracker.github.io/docs/support.md

 3. Guaranteed Fiori Tracker adjustments for each SAP system upgrade
 4. Monthly review with current issues resolution and report of Fiori Tracker status

 Nype offers Premier support as a service paid yearly.
-For a detailed offer, contact our project manager at ft@nypesap.com.
+For a detailed offer, [contact us](contact.md).